-The Role of the Medical Transcriptionist
+The Medical Transcriptionist Role

-The advantages and disadvantages may vary depending on who you ask but it’s pretty clear that Voice Recognition technology has the potential to fundamentally alter the way the Medical Transcription industry does business.
+The advantages and disadvantages may vary depending on who you ask.
+But it’s pretty clear that voice recognition technology should be implemented in every healthcare organization.